 Some of the best times to stretch would be in the morning, as soon as you wake up, and at night, before you go to bed.
 Certain stretches can not only help your back pain but can also wake you up and prepare you for your day or wind you down for the night.
 Having a quick stretch throughout the day or while working can help with energy and does not have to require getting down on the ground.

 Do you have proper posture?

 Poor posture is one of the leading causes of back pain.
+Taking care of your spine is essential.
 Whether you work on your feet or sit all day, maintaining proper posture is key to spine health.
 Try to pay attention to how your neck, spine, and hips are aligned so you can improve your posture and hopefully decrease pain.

-If you work from home, a standing desk is a great way to prevent tight back and leg muscles from sitting all day long as well as a supportive chair.
+If you work from home, incorporating a standing desk into your routine can help prevent tight back and leg muscles caused by prolonged sitting.
+Complementing it with a supportive chair can also provide further relief.
 Believe it or not, there is even wearable posture technology that alerts you when you are slouching and coaches you to practice better posture.

 Are you wearing the right shoes?

 Believe it or not, footwear plays a role in how your back feels.
 Your shoes support you from the ground up, and if you are not supported properly, you will feel it in your entire body.
-Making sure that you wear supportive and comfortable footwear is a great first step (no pun intended) to caring for your back.
+Without proper footwear and necessary arch support, one can experience pain in their joints, lower back, and knees.
+Making sure that you wear supportive shoes, such as our women's black shoes, and are not only more comfortable, but are also a great first step (no pun intended) to caring for your back.

 What Shoes are Good for Back Pain?